 City of Marion & Monarch Research

-Marion Native Tree Right-of-Way Enrichment Pilot
+Marion Native Tree Right-of-Way Enrichment Program

 WHO IS ELIGIBLE?

 - Suitable spacing for a tree in the right-of-way should be approximately 40 feet wide or 20 feet on either side of the location where the hole will be dug.

-- All locations where the root ball shall be planted must be a minimum of 10 feet from driveway approaches, fire hydrants, stormwater inlet boxes, and streetlight and utility poles.
+- All locations where the root ball shall be planted must be a minimum of 10 feet from driveway approaches, fire hydrants, storm water inlet boxes, and streetlight and utility poles.